 Once you have the falling direction planned out, you should climb up the tree and tie two long ropes near the top.
 Anchor them on the opposite side of the one that you want it to fall towards.
 This will allow you to adjust the direction the tree is being lowered in, just in case it starts leaning towards anything it could destroy.

 Now that you’ve taken all the necessary precautions, you are ready to begin chopping.
 If you plan on using a manually operated saw or axe, please step back and consider how insane that is.
 Chopping down a tree by hand will take you forever, and will not even begin to be as accurate as using a chainsaw.
 If you donít have a chainsaw, you shouldn’t even consider doing it without one.
-Ask around with your neighbors and see if anyone has one that you could borrow.
+Ask around with your neighbours and see if anyone has one that you could borrow.
 If that doesn’t work, rent or buy one from your local home improvement store.

 Before you start chopping away at the tree, you should wear proper eye and face protection in case any wood chips fly towards your eyes.
 I had a friend who blinded his right eye while cutting down a tree, so I hope all of my readers do not make the same mistake as he did.
 Whenever you operate a power tool, always be sure to wear proper protection for any exposed parts of your body.